blahosyl/spicy/README.md

  This puts all messages physically close to where the relevant actions have been performed, preventing distractions and confusion, and aiding processing.

  ##### Content

+ For the content of the recipes, I used photos and text from my own recipe collection.

+ For mocking up the profile cards, I used characters from Terry Pratchett's Discworld (see also the [Credits](#text) section), as many neurodivergent people see themselves represented by them ([see](https://datsderbunnyblog.tumblr.com/post/638688498056118272/discworlds-best-autistic-power-moves) [these](https://www.tumblr.com/wyrdsisterspodcast) [examples](https://formerlyknownas-delight.tumblr.com/post/172059814822/tiffany-aching-from-the-discworld-book-the-wee)).

+ ##### Title

+ [Neurospicy](https://www.neurosparkhealth.com/blog/neurospicy-meaning-what-it-means-and-where-it-came-from.html) is a popular self-identification of neurodivergent people, reclaiming their self definition and reframing neurodiversity as something additional or different to neurotypical identities, rather than lacking.

+ Given that spicy is also a salient feature of recipes, it seemed natural to combine both meanings in the blog's title.

 ## Project Management | Agile